Best Places to Retire in Costa Rica - A Guide

 Visas.
 Almost anyone can extend their 90 day visitors visa for up to 180 days, provided you can prove you can support yourself.
 You will need a valid passport in good condition.
 There are 3 options for getting permanent residency, which are not that difficult.
 A Pensionada (retired person) residency is for retired people with a monthly Social Security or pension income coming from outside Costa Rica of at least $1000/month.
 A Rentista residency is for non-retired people with unearned income coming from outside Costa Rica of at least $2500/month.
 And an Inversionista Residency is for people who can invest at least $200,000 in Costa Rica.
 You should hire a lawyer if you intend to seek permanent residency.
 If you search on the Internet you will find various websites that claim they can help you with the process.

 Best Places to Live.
+American expatriates are scattered throughout Costa Rica, most of them live in the suburbs surrounding San Jose such as Escazu, Santa Ana and Cuidad Colon.
+San Jose is the capital, and Turrialba is the so-called "Little Switzerland" area near there in the mountains.
+Quite a few ex-pats live in beach communities up and down the Pacific Coast while a smaller number of people live on the Caribbean coast.
 See the list of the Costa Rican cities we have reviewed in the top right hand column.
 Some people prefer living near the ocean, while others want to be in the mountains, hills, or a larger city.
+Smaller towns in the Central Valley such as Grecia, Sarchi, Naranjo, Palmares and San Ramon, and even smaller pueblos surrounding these towns.
+These towns and pueblos offer a relaxed pace of life, reasonable property prices and an overall lower cost of living - and probably will not have as many gringos living there.
 Cities and towns for which we have reviews are listed on the right sde of this page.
-San Jose is the capital, and Turrialba is the so-called "Little Switzerland" area near there in the mountains.
 See also our "Buyers Guide to Buying for Retirement in Costa Rica", a 2 part series.

 Owning Property.
 The Panama legal system is sluggish and inconsistent.
 The State Department states: The lack of clear title leads to competing claims to property and frequently to lawsuits.
 The judicial system’s capacity to resolve contractual and property disputes is weak and open to corruption.
 U.S. Citizens should exercise more due diligence in purchasing real estate than they would normally do in the United States.